How to be a Sevillano in 5 Easy Steps

 This post may contain affiliate links which means if you decide to use the links and make a purchase, I will receive a small commission at no additional cost to you.
 Thank you!
 More info in privacy policy.

-Hey there future Sevillano wannabees.
+Hey there future Sevillano wannabees!
 If you’ve read my other posts, then you know I’ve already got you covered with things to do and see in Seville, and I can also help you find the best things to eat to satisfy any craving.

-Now you’re almost all set for your trip to Seville.
 With these 5 easy steps, you’ll be a Sevillano in no time!
 Or at least you can fake it ’til you make it.

 1. Get with the Times!

 The eating schedule is also very different in Seville.
 Breakfast is very light, maybe just coffee and a piece of toast.
-Then, there’s often a second breakfast about an hour later.
-Lunch is typically much later that what we’re used to.
+Then, there’s often a second breakfast about an hour later – for many people, this might just be a cigarette!
+Lunch is typically much later than what we’re used to.
 My host family ate lunch at 3:30, which means I ate lunch at 3:30, even though I was on the brink of starvation by 1!
-They also don’t eat dinner until 9 or 10 at night, and don’t even think about going out before midnight!
-Most places like bars and discotecas don’t hit their peak until about 2:30 in the morning.
-Now I’ve always been a firm believer that the early bird gets the worm, but when I was living in Seville I had to become a night owl.
+They also don’t eat dinner until 9 or 10 at night, which always felt super late.

 Another thing to get familiar with is the siesta.
 From about 2-5 in the afternoon many places, especially the smaller family-owned businesses, close for a few hours so they can rest or eat lunch with their families.

-2. Sevillanos don’t drink sangria *GASP*
+2. Sevillanos don’t drink sangria

 3. What NOT to wear

 Also, athletic apparel and sneakers are practically nonexistent unless going to the gym or for a run.
+They always opt for fashion over comfort here.

 Overall, people in Seville dress nice, and their fashion choices are a lot bolder than what we typically see in the U.S. They aren’t afraid to mix patterns or bold color choices, so this is the time to experiment with ensembles that you might’ve been too afraid to wear back in the States!